Jerome-Saltmarsh/dart_lemon_bit/bleed-client/README.md

 [ ] Design Map
 [ ] Score
 [ ] Weapon UI
+[BUGS]
+[ ] Objects culled at bottom of screen
 [SUBSCRIPTION]
+[ ] When a subscription is made it must be saved to a cloud database [ ] UI check user subscription
 [ ] When a player enters a premium game it must check their subscription
-[ ] When a subscription is made it must be saved to a cloud database [BUGS]
-[ ] Objects culled at bottom of screen
-[UI]
-[ ] Auto sign on (remember login)
 [COMPLETED]
+[x] Auto sign on (remember login)
 [x] Witch caste explosion nothing happens
 [x] Archer fire multi arrow wrong direction
 [x] Hide enemy mana